Magic Cabinet (Ken Birdwell Foundation)

 • Invitation-only but accessible: While Magic Cabinet doesn't accept traditional applications, they actively welcome introductions through their website form and conduct extensive community research to find potential partners.
 Submit an introduction and build visibility in target communities.

-• Five-year, unrestricted funding is transformative: Magic Cabinet provides approximately $500,000 per year for five years to cohorts of three organizations ($2.5M total per cohort), with complete flexibility in how funds are used for capacity building.
+• Five-year, unrestricted funding is transformative: Magic Cabinet provides approximately $500,000 per year for five years to standard cohorts of three organisations ($2.5M total per cohort), or $640,000 per year for rural power-building cohorts ($3.2M total), with complete flexibility in how funds are used for capacity building.
 This is among the most flexible funding available.

-• Budget sweet spot is critical: Organizations must have annual budgets between $500,000 and $2.5 million.
+• Budget sweet spot is critical: Organisations must have annual budgets between $500,000 and $2.5 million.
 Don't waste time if you're outside this range.

 • Collaboration is non-negotiable: You'll work with two other nonprofits in your cohort, meet quarterly, and make collective decisions about fund usage.
 Demonstrate collaborative skills and openness to peer learning.

-• Capacity building, not programs: Magic Cabinet funds infrastructure, staffing, systems, leadership development, and organizational sustainability—not specific programs.
-Frame your needs around building organizational capacity.
+• Capacity building, not programmes: Magic Cabinet funds infrastructure, staffing, systems, leadership development, and organisational sustainability—not specific programmes.
+Frame your needs around building organisational capacity.

 • Community trust matters most: The foundation conducts deep community research and talks to grassroots and established leaders.
 Your reputation and relationships in the community are crucial to selection.